NEUTERING AND SPAYING

 Impact on Behaviour

-Also, please note, a lot of behaviour issues are a result of residual pain from the trauma to the body from these procedures.
+It is important to note, a lot of behaviour issues are a result of residual pain from the trauma to the body from these procedures.
 The animals clearly indicate this during their sessions of Applied Zoopharmacognosey.
 The relief provided when this is finally addressed is heart-breaking, for these animals have been living with this pain for a very long time, usually years, and no one knew.
 You see, if they were allowed to roam, they would find the plants to heal themselves, they would rebalance themselves.
 But because they are in our houses, in our backyards, and on leash, they cannot access nature.
+So much damage to the body is being done.

 Protect your pet.